SimmonsRitchie/cats/README.md

 ## API key

 By default, cats fetches data from [The Cat API](https://thecatapi.com/) without an API key.
-The Cat API allows requesters to make requests without one.
+The Cat API allows requesters to return a small amount of data without using one, which is all that this tool needs.

-However, heavy users may encounter rate limiting without use of an API key.
-To provide one to cats, set it as an environment variable:
+However, heavy users of cats may encounter rate limiting without use of an API key.
+You can sign up for a key for free on the website of [The Cat API](https://thecatapi.com/).
+You can then provide it to cats as an environment variable before execution.

+On Mac/linux, run the following, replacing 'xxxx' with your key:

-`export API_KEY=xxxxxxxx`
+`export API_KEY=xxxx`

-Or set API_KEY in a .env file in the same directory as the cats binary:
+Or you can set it in an .env file in the same directory as the binary:

 ```
 // .env file

-API_KEY=xxxxxxx
+API_KEY=xxxx
 ```